umfhero/CalendarPlus/README.md

 ### Planned Features

-- [ ] **Microsoft Store Distribution** - Publishing to the Microsoft Store to resolve "Unknown Publisher" warnings and enable seamless background updates, utilizing the one-time developer fee for a cost-effective signing solution.
+- [ ] **Microsoft Store Distribution** - Currently in progress!
+Publishing to the Microsoft Store to resolve "Unknown Publisher" warnings and enable seamless background updates.
+Updates will be announced soon.
 - [ ] **On hover Hour timer** - Hoverable hover to see count time in hours instead of days/weeks
 - [ ] **Pets** - Mini pets that hang out in the app that are mini AIs (based on personality) that mentions notifcations etc
 - [x] **Advanced Appearance Settings** - Custom font uploads, extended accent color support (backgrounds, icons).